ucsb-cs16/f22/_lab/lab09.md

 Do not refer the starter code from previous offerings of this course as this version is new.
 Remember that code that is not written by you (even if it from starter code from a previous offering) is in violation of the academic honesty for this class.

-# Step by Step Instructions: PLEASE READ CAREFULLY!
+# Step by Step Instructions!

 ## Step 1: Getting Started